-- A basic, working knowledge of the physics of force, velocity, energy, vibration, elasticity and simple harmonic motion and how they apply to the properties of sound waves. - The mechanics of various types of sound waves what they look like, how they are produced by instruments, interact with other sound waves, and propagate through various materials.
-The physics of waves interference, refraction, diffraction, dispersion, standing waves, frequency spectrum - How sound is detected and perceived by the human ear and brain beginning with pressure variations - The basics of sound making and detection equipment and room acoustics.
+- 1. A basic, working knowledge of the physics of force, velocity, energy, vibration, elasticity and simple harmonic motion and how they apply to the properties of sound waves. - 2.
+The mechanics of various types of sound waves what they look like, how they are produced by instruments, interact with other sound waves, and propagate through various materials.
+The physics of waves interference, refraction, diffraction, dispersion, standing waves, frequency spectrum - 3.
+How sound is detected and perceived by the human ear and brain beginning with pressure variations - 4.
+The basics of sound making and detection equipment and room acoustics.

-Remarks: PHYS 181 Lab course is not required to pass this PHYS 180 course even though it is closely related.
+Remarks: PHYS 181 Lab course, (it is not offered this semester) is not required to pass this PHYS 180 course even though it is closely related.
 It is independent to this course in terms of credits.
 However, some programs/departments may elect PHYS 181 as required.
 Please check with your own department.
 And, PHYS 181 requires this PHYS 180 to register.